TomaszTopola/BattleShipArena/README.md

 # Examples
 You can find example bots in me.tomasztopola.clients.
-StupidStubbornClient always hits one location (0,0).
+1. StupidStubbornClient always hits one location (0,0).
-JustRandomClient hits random locations on board.
+2. JustRandomClient hits random locations on board.
-NotSoSimpleClient does same thing as JustRandomClient, but extends SimpleClient instead of implementing BatlleShipClient.
+3. NotSoSimpleClient does same thing as JustRandomClient, but extends SimpleClient instead of implementing BattleShipClient.
-MindfulButStillRandomClient doesn't hit the same spot twice.
+4. MindfulButStillRandomClient doesn't hit the same spot twice.

 # I'm new to Object-Oriented Programming
 Here are some rules that will help you keep your project organised.